atcasanova/jogo/game-ai-training/README.md

 Each environment runs in its own thread with a separate Node.js game process.
 Statistics and model updates are aggregated automatically.

+## Game Wrapper Behavior

+The Python environment communicates with a lightweight Node.js wrapper.
+This wrapper resolves certain prompts on its own so that training can proceed without manual intervention.
+Specifically, when a piece can enter the home-stretch or when a Joker move requires choosing a target position, the wrapper automatically selects the first valid option.

+Support for splitting the movement of a seven card is **not** implemented in the wrapper yet.
+If a bot attempts an unsupported action, no valid moves remain and the episode may finish very quickly as the agent runs out of legal actions.